-In most cases, you should choose the Deploy Files and Database option, since it will include any and all changes you’ve made to your site.
+In most cases, you should choose the Deploy Files and Database option since it will include any changes you’ve made to your site.

 It may take a minute or 2 for the information to copy over.
 You’ll see a success message when the process is complete.